ethereum/ethereum-org-website/README.md

 **- MDX pages (`/src/content/page/`)**

 Markdown will be translated as whole pages of content, so no specific action is required.
-Simply create a new folder within `/src/content/` with the name of the page, then place index markdown file (ie. `index.md`) within new folder.
+Simply create a new folder within `/src/content/` with the name of the page, then place index markdown file (ie. `index.md`) within the new folder.

 **- React component page**